KristofferC/OhMyREPL.jl/docs/src/internals/passes.md

 fill!(crayons, Crayon()) # Crayon is a bits type so this is OK
 ```

-These two vectors are then sent to the syntax highlighter pass together with an integer that represent what character offset the cursor currently is located.
+These two vectors and the source code are then sent to the syntax highlighter pass together with an integer that represent what character offset the cursor currently is located.
 The syntax highlighter does not use this information but the bracket highlighter does.

 ```
-OhMyREPL.Passes.SyntaxHighlighter.SYNTAX_HIGHLIGHTER_SETTINGS(crayons, tokens, 0)
+OhMyREPL.Passes.SyntaxHighlighter.SYNTAX_HIGHLIGHTER_SETTINGS(crayons, tokens, 0, str)
 ```

 Running this function has the effect of updating the `crayons` vector.
 If we print this vector we see that they have been updated:

 ![](ansitokens_after.png)

-To print the original string with the updated vector of `Crayon`s we use the `OhMyREPL.untokenize_with_ANSI([io::IO], crayons, tokens)` function as:
+To print the original string with the updated vector of `Crayon`s we use the `OhMyREPL.untokenize_with_ANSI([io::IO], crayons, tokens, str)` function as:

 ![](print_ansi.png)